2018 Free Speech Announcement!

 - Submitted work must be either a full-length comedy and/or drama or thematically related one acts which constitute a full-length play when performed together;

-- At this time, no conventional book-driven musicals or children’s plays will be considered.
+- No conventional book-driven musicals or children’s plays will be considered.
 However, plays that contain original music used to underscore action or to provide mood may be considered.
 Plays that contain a limited number of vocals either a cappella or accompanied by musical instruments may be considered as a “play with music.”
 Submissions that contain copyrighted music not held or secured by author will not be considered; and

 - Plays must not be professionally produced and/or published.
 Prior readings and workshops are acceptable.
 Any play that has been produced for more than one consecutive performance in which admission was charged will not be considered.

-Email your submission to the Theatre of the First Amendment, Dave Saxe, Producing Artistic Director (firstname.lastname@example.org).
+Email your submission to The Free Speech Play Contest Festival, Dave Saxe, Producing Artistic Director (email@example.com).
 Submissions that do not follow the submission guidelines will not be considered.

 - Only one play submission per playwright(s) is allowed;